Neck Vein Examination & Wave Forms

 The jugular venous exam is an important aspect of assessing a patient's volume status, especially in patients with heart failure, liver failure and kidney failure.
 Both elevation of the neck veins and the variations of the neck vein waveforms share valuable information about a patient's diagnosis.

-Measuring the Jugular Venous Pressure
+How to Measure the Jugular Venous Pressure (JVP)

 - Get the patient to relax, raise the bed so you are not straining.